US stocks higher, on track for solid gains for the week - WTMJ

 Democrats control both the House and Senate, and the Senate can pass budget-related items without needing the 60-vote threshold, so it’s likely a good number of Biden’s items will make it into the final version.

-Electronics maker HP fell 7% after the company issued a weak full-year forecast to investors.
+Electronics maker HP fell 8.2% for the biggest decline in the S&P 500 after the company issued a weak full-year forecast to investors.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.